jrobi001/golang-test-ground/notes/1-background.md

 ## Background/ Install stuff

-- Workspace three main folders: bin, pkg and src.
+- Workspace used to have three main folders: bin, pkg and src
-  - Within src will be projects etc.

-- Apparently method has changed, now instead of using env variables like gopath, use go modules [link](https://stackoverflow.com/questions/10838469/how-to-compile-go-program-consisting-of-multiple-files/61793820#61793820)
+- Method has now changed, instead of using env variables like gopath, use go modules [link](https://stackoverflow.com/questions/10838469/how-to-compile-go-program-consisting-of-multiple-files/61793820#61793820)

 ### Go commands